-- (x) How the perimeter stormwater swale 5 metre no-build setback, required under Policy 4.10 and 4.1181 as identified on the Aokautere Structure Plan (Map 7A.3) is provided for within the development and the availability of a suitable consent notice to identify and record the restrictions on use and development, where the swale is located within individual lot boundaries protect the no-build setback area. - (xi) How the subdivision development implements the findings of any technical reports to address land stability, uncontrolled fill and natural hazards including any recommended avoidance or mitigation measures.82 - (xii) Whether the location and scale of earthworks adversely affects the gully network. - (xiii) How the subdivision design creates lots, building platforms and provides screening through landscaping, to address adverse effects from visual intrusion of buildings on existing residential dwellings in the Moonshine Valley.
-83
+- How Whether the perimeter stormwater swale and associated utility corridor 5 (x) metre no-build setback, required under Policy 4.10 and 4.11113 as identified on the Aokautere Structure Plan (Map 7A.3) is provided for within the development and the availability of a suitable consent notice to identify and record the restrictions on use and development, where the swale is located within individual lot boundaries protect the no-build setback area. - (xi) Whether How-the subdivision development implements the findings of any technical reports to address land stability, uncontrolled fill and natural hazards including any recommended avoidance or mitigation measures.
+114 - (xii) Whether the location and scale of earthworks adversely affects the gully network. - (xiii) How the subdivision design creates lots, building platforms and provides screening through landscaping, to address adverse effects from visual intrusion of buildings on existing residential dwellings in the Moonshine Valley.
+115